 Their sting is intensely painful and unlike bees, they have the ability to sting repeatedly.
 Some wasp stings have proven fatal, particularly for those that suffer allergic reaction.
 Anaphylactic shock is a distinct possibility, with the injection of adrenalin a necessary requirement to survive.
 For those unaware that they are allergic and who are not in possession of an adrenalin injection device, the end result can often be catastrophic.
 This is why we recommend removal by a licensed professional at the earliest opportunity after the identification of an active nest.
 I’m sure that you agree that the risk associated with a sting to yourself, a loved one or a neighbour far outweighs the cost to engage the services of an experienced pest management technician.

 If you have a wasp nest on your property it’s imperative that you call a licensed pest controller.
-The only way to destroy a wasp nest and it’s occupants is to use an approved pesticide.
+The only way to destroy a wasp nest and its occupants are to use an approved pesticide.
 Insecticidal dust is the best product as it can penetrate areas that are not easily accessible.
 Liquid sprays may also be effective if the nest is easily accessible.
 Wasps are very aggressive when threatened so a protective suit must be worn.
 Once the nest is destroyed it can easily be removed.
 The nest will look like paper material and they often resemble the shape of a soccer ball.

 Contact us on 1300 665 573 for fast and effective wasp control in any Melbourne suburb.